scality/bert-e/API_DOC.md

     You are not authorized to access that resource.
     Authenticate with the proper access level first.

+**Job results**

+* **JobFailure**

+    The pull request that was requested does not exist.

+* if the pull request is found, the job returns the usual code representing the result of the evaluation of the pull request (e.g. Queued, Merged, ApprovalRequired, ...).
+Please check the user documentation for further details.

 **Examples**

 * With curl (after the authentication flow and session cookie has been created):